Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthInDepth.md

 }
 ```

-For this example, let's assume we are inserting the tenth, and the ninth key
+For this example, let's assume we are inserting the tenth and the ninth key

 ##### Inserting the Tenth Index